SonarSource/sonar-php/README.md

 To request a new feature, please create a new thread in [SonarSource Community Forum](https://community.sonarsource.com/).
 Even if you plan to implement it yourself and submit it back to the community, please start a new thread first to be sure that we can follow up on it.

 ### Pull Request (PR)
 To submit a contribution, create a pull request for this repository.
-Please make sure that you follow our [code style](https://github.com/SonarSource/sonar-developer-toolset) and all [tests](#testing) are passing.
+Please make sure that you follow our [code style](https://github.com/SonarSource/sonar-developer-toolset) and that all [tests](#testing) are passing.

 ### Custom Rules
 If you have an idea for a rule but you are not sure that everyone needs it you can implement a [custom rule](https://docs.sonarqube.org/latest/analysis/languages/php/) available only for you.